 In addition to the sources in our library, we have access to many internet web-sites that may be applicable to your research request.
 We will advise you of any possible further research and costs that would be of use to you when we respond to your query.

-For those who desire professional assistance in continuing their research, the MGS maintains a roster of active searchers who are willing to undertake research on a fee-for-service basis.
-The following searchers have submitted their names to MGS and are willing to conduct research for a fee.
+The following searchers (alphabetical) have indicated to the Manitoba Genealogical Society that they are willing to conduct genealogical research for a fee.
 Individuals wishing to engage the services of a searcher must correspond directly with the searcher of their choice.
 The Manitoba Genealogical Society will not recommend individual searchers nor do we take responsibility for the performance of a searcher hired by you.

-GEN-FIND Research Associates, Inc. #101 – 5170 Dunster Road, Suite #521, Nanaimo, BC V9T 6M4 Tel: (250) 390-1766 Fax: (250) 390-1787 Toll-Free Tel: (877) 390-1766.
-E-Mail: info@GEN-FIND.com Website:www.GEN-FIND.com Research Areas: Certified & accredited genealogists with many decades of experience, local to the Manitoba scene and nationally, will conduct hourly and daily research for family history and forensic/legal clients in all areas.
-We specialize in all English-speaking countries involving complex multi-regional pedigree developments though, with our network of agents, will also conduct work in other foreign countries.
+Research Area: Certified and accredited genealogists with many decades of experience, local to the Manitoba scene and nationally, will conduct hourly and daily research for family history and forensic/legal clients in all areas.
+We specialize in all English-speaking countries involving complex multi-regional pedigree developments, though with our network of agents, will also conduct work in other foreign countries.
 Please review our website and contact us for further information.

 Research areas: Winnipeg and Manitoba – census records, vital records, city directories, newspapers, immigration, probate, land and parish records, local history, adoptions, etc.